shutupandshave/hutchFE/adminportal/README.md

 I've created a main landing page.
 Pulled some Data and created a userprofile page with a handful of data on it using the inbuilt interfaces.

+I couldn't find appVersion/dataVersion and had reached my time limit so didn't look at that.

+The only button that actually does anything on the site is the "go" button which takes you to the userprofile page.

 ## Development server